Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ### Users:

--   As a proponent of health-living, I would like to share recipes for others to enjoy.
+-   As an individual who likes to keep a healthy lifestyle, I want to find tasty food and drink recipes to try at home.

--   As a health-conscious individual, I would like easy access to recipes provided by other members.
+-   As a food lover, I would like to share recipe ideas for light snacks and smoothies with other people with similar interests.

+-   As an individual looking to improve their health and fitness, I want to easily browse through healthy recipes and try different ones.

 ### Owner:

--   As the owner of this website, I would like to foster a community-based environment allowing users to share and contribute recipe ideas.
+-   As the owner of this website I would like to provide a platform to encourage users to share their favourite recipes with other members of the community.

+-   As the owner, I want to users to browse and find recipes that suit their tastes.

+-   As the owner, I want to allow users to create additional recipe types if they would like.

--  As the owner of this website, I would like to compile the most popular recipes in order to publish a cookbook.
+-   As the owner, I want to compile the most popular recipes shared by users to create a cookbook.

+### Testing - User Stories

+**User Story 1:**  As an individual who likes to keep a healthy lifestyle, I want to find tasty food and drink recipes to try at home.

+I can open the main homepage and scroll down to quickly view all recipes that have been shared by other members of the community.

+In order for this user to browse all recipes:

+-   Open homepage of website.

+-   Scroll down slightly to view ‘Our Favourite Recipes'.

+-   Click on any selection to view additional information about the recipe.

+**User Story 2:**  As a food lover, I would like to share recipe ideas for light snacks and smoothies with other people with similar interests.

+When I am logged into my profile, I can add a new recipe in just a few steps.

+In order for this user to share recipe ideas:

+-   Open homepage of website.

+-   Click on the 'Log In' button.

+-   Enter 'Username' and 'Password' and click the 'Log In' button.

+-   Navigate to the 'Add New Recipe' tab in the Navigation Bar.

+- Input details such as 'Recipe Type', 'Name of Recipe', 'Ingredients' and 'Instructions'.

+- Click 'Add New Recipe' button.

+**User Story 3:**  As an individual looking to improve their health and fitness, I want to easily browse through healthy recipes and try different ones.

+I can open the main homepage and scroll down to quickly view all recipes that have been shared by other members of the community.

+In order for this user to browse all recipes:

+-   Open homepage of website.

+-   Scroll down slightly to view ‘Our Favourite Recipes'.

+-   Click on any selection to view additional information about the recipe.

 ### Design